gitbls/sdm/Docs/Disk-Encryption.md

 * `--sdm` &mdash; sdm `cryptroot` plugin sets this.
 Not for manual use
 * `--unique-ssh` &mdash; Use a different SSH host key in initramfs than the host OS SSH key

-The network configuration switches (dns, gateway, hostname, ipaddr, and mask) are only needed and should only be used if you know that the system is unable to get an IP address and network configuration information from the network (e.g., via DHCP).
+The network configuration switches (`dns`, `gateway`, `hostname`, `ipaddr`, and `mask`) are only needed and should only be used if you know that the system is unable to get an IP address and network configuration information from the network (e.g., via DHCP).
 These settings are ONLY used in the initramfs if SSH is enabled and are not automatically removed.

 RasPiOS uses a different mechanism to configure a static network, such as Network Manager, or other network configuration tools.